sgothel/gluegen/doc/GlueGen_Mapping.md

 Configuration directives are as follows:

-    JavaCallbackDef  <SetCallbackFunctionName> [<SetCallback-UserParamIndex>] <CallbackFunctionType> <CallbackFunction-UserParamIndex> [<SetCallback-KeyClassName>]
+    JavaCallbackDef  <SetCallbackFunctionName> <SetCallback-UserParamIndex> <CallbackFunctionType> <CallbackFunction-UserParamIndex> [<SetCallback-KeyClassName>]
-    JavaCallbackKey  <SetCallbackFunctionName> (SetCallback-ParamIdx)*
+    JavaCallbackKey  <SetCallbackFunctionName> <SetCallback-ParamIndex>* <CallbackFunctionType> <CallbackFunction-ParamIndex>*

 `JavaCallbackDef` and `JavaCallbackKey` use the name of the `SetCallbackFunction` as its first attribute, as it is core to the semantic mapping of all resources.
+They also have to use the same `CallbackFunctionType`.

 `JavaCallbackDef` attributes:
 - `SetCallbackFunction`: `SetCallbackFunction` name of the native toolkit API responsible to set the callback
-- `SetCallback-UserParamIndex`: Optional `UserParam` parameter-index of the `SetCallbackFunction`, allowing to [indicate a heterogeneous `UserParam`](#struct-type-user-param-heterogeneous)
+- `SetCallback-UserParamIndex`: `UserParam` parameter-index of the `SetCallbackFunction`
 - `CallbackFunctionType`: The native toolkit API typedef-name of the function-pointer-type, aka the callback type name
-- `CallbackFunction-UserParamIndex`: The `userParam` parameter-index of the `CallbackFunctionType`
+- `CallbackFunction-UserParamIndex`: The `userParam` parameter-index of the `CallbackFunctionType`, allowing to accommodate a potential parameter-type collision between `SetCallbackFunction` and `CallbackFunction`.
+It also allows to [indicate a heterogeneous `UserParam`](#struct-type-user-param-heterogeneous)
-- `SetCallback-KeyClassName`: Name of an optional user-implemented `SetCallback-KeyClass`, providing the hash-map-key - see below
+- `SetCallback-KeyClassName`: Optional name of a user-implemented `SetCallback-KeyClass`, providing the hash-map-key - see below

 The `SetCallbackFunction` is utilized to set the `CallbackFunction` as well as to remove it passing `null` for the `CallbackFunction`.

-If mapping the `CallbackFunction` to keys, the user must specify the same key arguments when setting and removing the ``CallbackFunction`.
+If mapping the `CallbackFunction` to keys, the user must specify the same key arguments when setting and removing the `CallbackFunction`.

 #### *JavaCallback* Key Definition